SOLTAMOX ORAL SOLUTION Rx

-Treatment of metastatic breast cancer in men and women.
-Axillary node-positive breast cancer in postmenopausal women after surgery + irradiation.
-Axillary node-negative breast cancer in women after surgery + irradiation.
+Treatment of estrogen receptor (+) metastatic breast cancer in adult patients.
+Adjuvant treatment of adult patients with early stage estrogen receptor (+) breast cancer.
+Reduction of contralateral breast cancer occurrence in adult patients when used as adjuvant therapy for breast cancer.
 Reduction in risk of invasive breast cancer in women with ductal carcinoma in situ (DCIS) after surgery + radiation.
 Reduction in breast cancer incidence in high-risk women.

-Treatment: 20–40mg/day; give doses >20mg in divided doses (AM and PM).
-Reduction of incidence in high-risk women or DCIS: 20mg once daily for 5 years.
+Metastatic treatment: 20–40mg/day; give doses >20mg in divided doses (AM and PM).
+Adjuvant treatment: 20mg daily for 5–10yrs.
+Doses >20mg daily yield no additional benefit.
+Reduction of incidence in high-risk women or DCIS: 20mg once daily for 5yrs.

 For reduction in incidence in high-risk women and women with DCIS: concomitant coumarin anticoagulants, history of deep vein thrombosis or pulmonary embolism.

-Hot flashes, vaginal discharge, altered menses, oligomenorrhea, nausea, cough, edema, fatigue, abdominal cramps, bone and tumor pain (in advanced disease), local disease flare, hypercalcemia, thrombotic events, ovarian cysts, uterine fibroids or cancer (endometrial adenocarcinoma, uterine sarcoma), endometrial or visual changes, liver abnormalities, hypertriglyceridemia, blood dyscrasias, hair loss.
+Hot flashes, mood disturbances, vaginal discharge/bleeding, altered menses, oligomenorrhea, nausea, fluid bleeding, cough, edema, fatigue, abdominal cramps, bone and tumor pain (in advanced disease), local disease flare, hypercalcemia, thrombotic events, ovarian cysts, uterine fibroids or cancer (endometrial adenocarcinoma, uterine sarcoma), endometrial or visual changes, liver abnormalities, hypertriglyceridemia, blood dyscrasias, hair loss.

 Hepatic (CYP3A, 2C9, 2D6).